webcleaner/Edabit/README.md

 # Edabit
-A collection of my successful solutions to challenges from Edabit.com using JavaScript
+A collection of my successful solutions to challenges from Edabit.com using JavaScript.